MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Introduction

+We propose MOSIC (Model-agnostic Optimal Subgroup Identification with multi-Constraints), a \emph{novel optimization framework} that identifies subgroups with maximal CATE while satisfying group size and overlap constraints—with flexibility to incorporate additional constraints.
+Our approach addresses the challenge of nonconvex/nonconcave optimization, and our contributions are threefold: \begin{itemize}[itemsep=0pt, topsep=2pt, partopsep=0pt, parsep=0pt, leftmargin=*] \item \textbf{Problem Reformulation for Stable Solutions}: We develop a stable optimization procedure that: (1) formulates the task as a constrained problem (Section~\ref{subsec:framework}), (2) absorbs constraints into the objective via a reformulation (Section~\ref{subsec:relax_formulation}), and (3) modifies the objective to improve stability and solves it using a gradient descent-ascent algorithm (Section~\ref{subsec:minmax_formulation}).
+Finally, we establish that the resulting solution is locally optimal and feasible (Section~\ref{subsec:modified_minmax}).

-\item \textbf{Flexibility}: MOSIC maintains unique flexibility across three dimensions: (1) supporting multiple subgroup model architectures (e.g., multilayer perceptrons, decision trees) for different interpretability-performance tradeoffs, (2) compatibility with various ATE estimators, and (3) extensibility to diverse clinical constraints beyond our focus on size and overlap requirements. \item \textbf{Comprehensive Evaluation}: We extensively evaluate our framework on both synthetic and real-world data, demonstrating its effectiveness in optimal subgroup identification under multiple constraints (Section~\ref{sec:experiments}).
-Our implementation is publicly available at \url{https://anonymous.4open.science/r/MOSIC3-8F13}. \end{itemize}
+\item \textbf{Flexibility}: MOSIC offers flexibility across three dimensions: (1) supporting multiple subgroup model architectures (e.g., multilayer perceptrons, decision trees) for different performance-interpretability tradeoffs, (2) compatibility with various ATE estimators, and (3) extensibility to diverse clinical constraints beyond our focus on size and overlap. \item \textbf{Comprehensive Evaluation}: We extensively evaluate our framework on both synthetic and real-world data, demonstrating its effectiveness in optimal subgroup identification under multiple constraints (Section~\ref{sec:experiments}).
+Our implementation is available at \url{https://github.com/Wenxin-Elmon-Chen/MOSIC-KDD}.
+Supplementary appendix is available at \url{https://github.com/Wenxin-Elmon-Chen/MOSIC-KDD/blob/main/supplementary/appendix.pdf}. \end{itemize}